-In order to assess the seasonal variation, potential sources, and health risk of heavy metals found in fine particulate matter (PM2.5), PM2.5 samples (n = 96) were collected between March 2015 and February 2016 in Ningbo, China.
-Twelve heavy metals (Sb, As, Cd, Cr, Pb, Mn, Ni, Se, Tl, Al, Be and Hg) found in PM2.5 were analyzed by inductively coupled plasma mass spectrometry (ICP-MS).
-We used enrichment factor and principal component analysis/absolute principal component scores (PCA/APCS) to determine the sources of these heavy metals.
-We used models from the United States Environmental Protection Agency (EPA) to assess both carcinogenic and non-carcinogenic risk of heavy metals to adults and children.
-Results showed that the annual average mass concentration for PM2.5 was 62.7 µg m–3, which is higher than the Chinese National Ambient Air Quality Standards (NAAQS).
-The annual average concentrations of Pb, Cd, and As were 57.2 ng m–3, 1.5 ng m–3, 4.7 ng m–3, respectively, which were below the limits of the NAAQS.
-The highest concentrations of the total heavy metals occurred in winter, and the lowest concentrations were observed in summer.
-Enrichment factor analysis indicated that Sb, Cd, Pb, Se, As and Tl were mainly from anthropogenic sources.
-Source apportionment by PCA/APCS indicated four major sources: coal combustion and motor vehicles (46.3%), soil and construction dust (37.1%), steel works (6.9%) and other smelting industries (6.8%).
-The carcinogenic risk of heavy metals in Ningbo was lower than the safe level for both children and adults.
-However, the total non-carcinogenic risk was higher than the safe level (HI = 1.38).
-This warrants further research to explore air pollution sources and implement effective measures to control air pollution in Ningbo, China.
+In order to assess the seasonal variations, potential sources, and health risks of heavy metals in fine particulate matter (PM2.5), PM2.5 samples (n = 96) were collected between March 2015 and February 2016 in Ningbo, China.
+Twelve heavy metals (Sb, As, Cd, Cr, Pb, Mn, Ni, Se, Tl, Al, Be, and Hg) found in the PM2.5 were analyzed by inductively coupled plasma mass spectrometry (ICP-MS).
+We used enrichment factors and principal component analysis/absolute principal component scores (PCA/APCS) to determine the sources of these heavy metals, and models from the United States Environmental Protection Agency (EPA) to assess both the carcinogenic and non-carcinogenic risks to adults and children.
+Results showed that the average annual mass concentration of the PM2.5 was 62.7 µg m–3, which exceeded the limit specified in the Chinese National Ambient Air Quality Standards (NAAQS).
+The average annual concentrations of the Pb, Cd, and As were 57.2 ng m–3, 1.5 ng m–3, and 4.7 ng m–3, respectively, which were below the NAAQS limits.
+The highest total concentrations for the heavy metals occurred in winter, whereas the lowest concentrations were observed in summer.
+Enrichment factor analysis indicated that the Sb, Cd, Pb, Se, As, and Tl were mainly from anthropogenic sources.
+Additionally, source apportionment by PCA/APCS identified four major sources for the studied metals: coal combustion and motor vehicles (46.3%), soil and construction dust (37.1%), steelworks (6.9%), and other smelting industries (6.8%).
+The carcinogenic risk of heavy metals in Ningbo fell within the safe level of exposure for both children and adults.
+However, the total non-carcinogenic risk exceeded the safe level (HI = 1.38), which warrants further research on sources of air pollution and measures for controlling pollutants in Ningbo, China.